harttle/liquidjs/docs/source/tutorials/options.md

 ## jsTruthy

-**jsTruthy** is used to use standard Javascript truthiness rather than the Shopify.
+**jsTruthy** is used to use standard JavaScript truthiness rather than the Shopify.

 it defaults to false.
 For example, when set to true, a blank string would evaluate to false with jsTruthy.
 With Shopify's truthiness, a blank string is true.